kontrol/arva_field_management/README.md

 - The project does not have much in the way of error handling.
 There are a couple different ways I would have handled it.
 Try/except blocks, Django's built-in error handling, or Django Rest Framework's built-in error handling.

 ## Future Improvements
+- Add ability to add new clients in app instead of through the Django admin or migrations
 - Add ability to add, edit, update, delete Channel Partners in app instead of through the Django admin or migrations
 - Add CSS to make it look better
 - Add authentication and authorization